 Review the Doctor's First Report and Investigate the Accident

 No company wants a repeat incident, so investigate the accident and determine the exact cause of injury.
 Interview any coworkers or witnesses and inspect the workplace environment to identify corrective actions that will prevent recurrence.
 Use these notes in your Log 300 records to satisfy obligations under your Injury and Illness Prevention Program.
-The treating physician has five days to deliver the first report of the initial examination.
 Focus on new opportunities for the employee to return to work and discuss work limitations and potential accommodations with the doctor.
 The most efficient way to control workers' compensation costs is to get people back to work with a modified duty program.

 HRCalifornia members have access to several tools and services that help those who manage human resources to work through workers' compensation issues, including:

 If an employee suffers a work-related injury or illness, he or she may be entitled to workers' compensation benefits.
 Give this form to the employee and have him/her complete the "Employee" section and then return the form to you.